 Injury, Death and Dying

 Of course, once your hit points go below 0, your character is no longer able to fight.
+And is at risk of death.

 Temporary Hit Points

-Certain effects give a character temporary hit points.
+Certain effects can grant a character temporary hit points.
 These hit points are in addition to the character's current hit point total and any damage taken by the character is subtracted from these hit points first.
-Any damage in excess of a character's temporary hit points is applied to his current hit points as normal.
+Any damage in excess of a character's temporary hit points is applied to their current hit points as normal.
 If the effect that grants the temporary hit points ends or is dispelled, any remaining temporary hit points go away.
 The damage they sustained is not transferred to the character's current hit points.

 When temporary hit points are lost, they cannot be restored as real hit points can be, even by magic.